 When you train at a gym you usually don’t have a choice who you hit pads with.
 Whoever is free on pads will be your pad holder.
 The downside of this is that you may end up with a bad pad holder, and if you are girl, you may end up with a creep.
 If you end up hitting pads with someone you don’t like, one way to ‘choose’ another pad holder is to ask someone else for private lessons.

-By taking private lessons with another trainer, you are signaling that you want that trainer to holder your pads in training, without having to explicitly say it.
-This is a roundabout way of changing pad holders without making a big scene and saying you don’t want to hit pads with someone.
+By taking private lessons with another trainer, you are signaling that you want that trainer to hold your pads in training, without having to say it explicitly.
+This is a roundabout way of changing pad holders without making a big scene and it can help you save face.

-There may also be a trainer you really want to hit pads with, who already has too many students during class.
-Taking private lessons with that trainer is a great way to work with a very busy trainer who has other students during class.
+There may also be a trainer you really want to hit pads with, who is too busy to hold your pads during regular class hours.
+Taking private lessons with that trainer is an excellent way to work with a very busy trainer who has other students during class.

 Benefit #3 – Learn Different Fighting Styles